bonni208/Business_Ethics/Business_Ethics.md

 Play: [SIFT Crisis Game](https://bonni208.github.io/trace-coverage-game/)

 Grab a screenshot of your results at the end and paste it into your Lesson 04 slides.

+Complete the "F" and "T" slides for SIFT.

 ![Image of a stop sign with a lizard sitting on top of it](https://innovatelearning.s3.amazonaws.com/stop-sign-with-lizard-on-top.png)